wolfm/extended-gdop/README.md

 Run `scripts/build`.
 This will cmake and make to build each pass and the `utils` library in your build directory.

 ### Compiling a program to LLVM bitcode
 Before we obfuscate a program, we must compile it to LLVM bitcode.
-Run `scripts/compile <.c file to compile>` to accomplish this.
+Run `scripts/compile <.c file to compile> (output directory)` to accomplish this.
 Due to limitations of [obfuscator-llvm](https://github.com/obfuscator-llvm/obfuscator/), we only support optimization of c files.

 Alternatively, you can manually compile to LLVM bticode using the command
 ```
 clang-12 -emit-llvm <input_file.c> -c -o  <output_name.bc>
 ```

-We provide a number of test C programs in the `tests/` directory.
+We provide a number of test C programs in the `tests/` directory, and we include the gnu `coreutils` project as a submodule to use for benchmarking.

 ### Running Obfuscation Passes
 Run the script `scripts/opt (-h) <.bc file to obfuscate> <pass>`.
 The passes provided in our project are: